alexeykuz-sys/LinguaGames-Project-MS2/README.md

 The HTML I’ve tested with [HTML Validator](https://validator.w3.org/) which gave me the positive results.

 JS was tested on [JSHint](https://jshint.com/) and missing semi columns fixed.
-Also as per Stack Overflow recommendations added at the top of JS folder.
+Also as per Stack Overflow recommendations added /*jshint esversion: 6 */ at the top of JS folder.

 **Responsiveness**

  I tried CSS Grid but eventually opted to use **Bootstrap** and Flexbox throughout the project to ensure **maximum** responsiveness.